RommelTJ/raspberry-pi-course/s07_gpios_practice/00_Notes.md

 * See 01_ButtonControl2.py
 * Then optimize it to use less CPU.
   * We add a sleep to the loop to reduce the CPU usage.
+  * Sleep of 0.01 seconds is running at 100 Hz
   * See 01_ButtonControl2_lessCPU.py